ash-project/ash/documentation/topics/notifiers.md

 |> Api.update!()
 ```

-Ash doesn't support bulk database operations yet, so it performs the following operations:
+`Ash.Changeset.manage_relationship` doesn't leverage bulk operations yet, so it performs the following operations:

 - a read of the currently related posts
 - a read of the currently related comments